-Press the Fn key and the Left/Right arrow key on the key panel simultaneously or tap the left or right part of Volume on the touch screen to adjust the audio volume.
+Press the Fn button and the Left/Right arrow key on the key panel simultaneously or rotate the knob located directly below the Volume on the touch screen to adjust the audio volume.

 Once the PW-mode is activated, you can move the trackball to stop the Doppler trace and adjust the sample volume gate.
 The system continues tracing if the trackball is idle for more than 0.5s.